bjazmoore/LB-GoFish/README.md

 # Go Fish — Liberty BASIC Edition

-A playable version of **Go Fish** implemented in Liberty BASIC, featuring a graphical interface, a state-machine game engine, and an AI opponent with simple memory-based strategies.
+A single person playable version of **Go Fish** implemented in Liberty BASIC, featuring a graphical interface, a state-machine game engine, and an AI opponent with simple memory-based strategies.

 ---